Melusine is a high-level package for french emails preprocessing, classification and feature extraction, written in Python.

 add_boolean_answer: Email is an answer (True/False)

 add_boolean_transfer: Email is transferred (True/False)

-build_historic: When email is a conversation, reconstructs the individual message historic
+build_historic: When email is a conversation, reconstructs the individual message history

-structure_email: Splits parts of each messages in historic and tags them (tags: Hello, Body, Greetings, etc)
+structure_email: Splits each messages into parts and tags them (tags: Hello, Body, Greetings, etc)

 Phraser and Tokenizer pipeline